To the Terms and Conditions for consumers

 2.4

-The Company reserves the right to make changes to the design and form of the deliverable during the delivery period, provided that this does not impair the suitability of the deliverable for the purpose intended by the customer.
+The company reserves the right to make changes to the design and form of the goods or services during the delivery period, provided such changes do not affect the suitability of the goods or services for the Customer’s intended purpose.

 2.5